-Now, as I sit typing in a cozy studio bungalow by myself, I can hear the ocean from Ediz Hook just a few feet away.
+Now, as I sit typing in a cozy studio bungalow by myself, I can hear the ocean from Dungeness Spit in tiny Sequim, WA, just a few feet away.
 I can hear a friendly bay horse whinnying for attention not far behind me, and a variety of birds (even an owl!) fussing to their neighbors.
 I now love the smell of real pine trees (a novelty in Dayton, Ohio), and the Olympic mountains make a fantastic backdrop to this serene setting.
 I feel at peace.
 I feel at home.

 Yet, my family and most of my friends are back in Dayton, Ohio.
-My home in Ohio is far from the majestic mountains and relatively peaceful sea of Puget Sound, but it is hardly without charms of its own.
-The friendly smell of backyard firepits and evening grills, the sound of my children laughing and jumping through a sprinkler, my lovely garden and collection of books, and family and friends who are welcome to stop by any old time (and do!)
-I have missed while here.
+My home in Ohio is far from the majestic mountains and relatively peaceful Salish sea and Puget Sound, but it is hardly without charms of its own.
+The friendly smell of backyard firepits and evening grills, the sound of my children laughing and jumping through a sprinkler, my lovely garden and collection of books, and family and friends who are welcome to stop by any old time (and do!).
+I have missed all that while here.

 In both Oregon and Washington I have met new friends, visited with family, and enjoyed aspects of nature I’ve not been able to enjoy in a very long time.
 I feel stronger than I have in years, and I’ve done much, much more than I have in years.
 I feel more peaceful and adventurous than I have in years.
 I feel invigorated, renewed.
 I have changed in subtle but important ways this week, and am excited about those changes.

 The sea and the pines call me to stay, but my children and family are calling me back.
 Which way is home?